About Pam Weber

 In 1984 she married and moved to Ottawa, where she continued to study lithography, serigraphy, and graphic art, at the Ottawa School of Art and Algonquin College.
 While employed as a production artist at a screen-printing enterprise, and later a publishing company, she still managed to get involved with the local art community.
 Pam also had a brief stint as an opaque artist, applying her brush to acetate film, for Hinton Animation Studio, the producer of The Raccoon series.

-Gradually, Pam changed her medium from printer’s ink to mixed media and collage, and finally to acrylic paint.
+Gradually, Pam changed her medium from printer’s ink to mixed media and collage, finally to acrylic paint.
 In acrylic paint, Pam found a long-running medium in which to create her signature bold and colourful images.